Security-Onion-Solutions/securityonion-docs/hardware.rst

 Standalone Deployments
 ----------------------

 In a standalone deployment, the manager components and the sensor components all run on a single box, therefore, your hardware requirements will reflect that.
 You'll need at minimum 16GB RAM, 4 CPU cores, and 200GB storage.
+At the bare minimum of 16GB RAM, you would most likely need swap space to avoid issues.

 This deployment type is recommended for evaluation purposes, POCs (proof-of-concept) and small to medium size single sensor deployments.
 Although you can deploy Security Onion in this manner, it is recommended that you separate the backend components and sensor components.